On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Limiting spectral distribution of

-From the above lemma, a slightly perturbed matrix of the null model has an ASD with known distribution.
-Our next interest is to find, if it exists, an ASD of the null and alternative models.
-Note that the structural change model in (\ref{eq:rho.model}) also includes the null model by setting $m=0$.
-Therefore, it is enough to study the ASD of the model based on (\ref{eq:rho.model}).
-The following theorem addresses the ASD of (\ref{eq:rho.model}). \begin{theorem} Let $A_n$ be a precision matrix of an AR$(1)$ model where the AR coefficients satisfies (\ref{eq:rho.model}).
-Define $\tau_j=\lim_{n \rightarrow \infty} h_j/n \in [0,1]$ where $h_j$ is the $j$th length of change.
-We assume that if $\tau_j >0$, then $|\rho + \varepsilon_j|<1$.
-Then,
+From the lemma above, we observe that a slightly perturbed matrix of the null model has an LSD $\mu_{\rho}$.
+Next, we explore the LSDs (if they exist) of the null model and SCM.
+Note that the null model is a special case of (\ref{eq:rho.model}) by setting $m=0$; thus, it suffices to examine the LSD of the general SCM based on (\ref{eq:rho.model}).